-From the perspective of carbon and climate, ecosystems are important if (1) they are currently large sources or sinks of carbon or (2) they have the potential to become large sources or sinks of carbon in the future through either management or environmental change, where "large" sources or sinks, in this context, are determined by the product of area (hectares) times flux per unit area (or flux density) (Mg C per hectare per year).
+From the perspective of carbon and climate, ecosystems are important if (1) they are currently large sources or sinks of carbon or (2) they have the potential to become large sources or sinks of carbon in the future through either management or environmental change, where "large" sources or sinks, in this context, are determined by the product of area (hectares) times flux per unit area (or flux density) (megagrams of carbon [Mg C] per hectare per year).

-The largest carbon sink in North America (270 Mt C per year) is associated with forests (Chapter 11 this report) (Table 1).
+The largest carbon sink in North America (270 Mt C per year) is associated with forests (Chapter 11 this report) (Table III-1).
 The sink includes the carbon accumulating in wood products (e.g., in increasing numbers of houses and landfills) as well as in the forests themselves.
 A sink is believed to exist in wetlands (Chapter 13 this report), including the wetlands overlying permafrost (Chapter 12 this report), although the magnitude of this sink is uncertain.
 More certain is the fact that the current sink is considerably smaller than it was before wetlands were drained for agriculture and forestry.
 The other important aspect of wetlands is that they hold more than half of the carbon in North America.
-Thus, despite the current net sink in these systems, their potential for future emissions is large.
+Thus, questered in agricultural (cultivated) lands, these lands today are nearly in balance with respect to carbon (Chapter 10 this report).
+The carbon lost to the atmosphere from cultivation of organic soils (soils dominated by organic matter) is approximately balanced by the carbon accumulated in mineral soils (soils consisting of more inorganic material, such as sand or clay).
+In the past, before cultivation, these soils held considerably more carbon than they do today, but 25-30% of that carbon was lost soon after the lands were initially cultivated.
+In large areas of grazing lands, there is the possibility that the invasion and spread of woody vegetation (woody encroachment) is responsible for a significant net carbon sink at present (Chapter 10 this report).
+The magnitude (and even sign) of this flux is uncertain, however, in part because some ecosystems lose carbon below-ground (soils) as they accumulate it aboveground (woody vegetation), and in part because the invasion and spread of exotic grasses into semi-arid lands of the western United States are increasing the frequency of fires, reversing woody encroachment, and releasing carbon (Bradley et al., 2006).